Specialist Property Option Agreement Legal Advice

 Are there any issues for the property owner to watch out for with a purchase lease option option agreement?

-The first point to note is that if you have a mortgage over the property, you will need to obtain your lender’s consent to the purchase lease option.
+The next issue to bear in mind is that if you have a mortgage over the property, you will need to obtain your lender’s consent to the purchase lease option.

 They may stipulate terms and conditions which must be met.The property will be tied up for the period of the option agreement.
 During this time, as an owner you will not be able to realise your capital.
 If you have an expensive mortgage, this could leave you in difficulties if you are not able to meet the monthly mortgage payments.